web-infra-dev/awesome-rspack/README.md

 - [@vanilla-extract/webpack-plugin](https://github.com/vanilla-extract-css/vanilla-extract): Integrating vanilla-extract with webpack / Rspack.
 - [@sentry/webpack-plugin](https://github.com/getsentry/sentry-javascript-bundler-plugins): Provides source map and release management support for Sentry.
 - [@serwist/webpack-plugin](https://github.com/serwist/serwist): generate a manifest of local files for progressive web apps.
-- [sonda](https://github.com/filipsobol/sonda): Visualizer and analyzer for JavaScript and CSS bundles.

 Rspack and Rsbuild support most of the webpack loaders, such as: